Exporting to Synapse

 https://www.synapse.org/#!Team:3335336, the Team ID is 3335336.

-Once you've filled in the settings, click "Save".
-Your study should now be configured to export its data to Synapse.
+Once saved to the server, your study should now be configured to export its data to Synapse.

 Exporting Your Data